 After my initial introduction, I went on a bit of a spree, sampling Horchata whenever I saw it on a menu and trying various recipes.
 I was looking to recreate that first Horchata; like a first love, innocent and pure, it was hard to duplicate.
 So often, the simplest of things are!

 Horchata, if you’re unfamiliar, has a long history, and may be made with many variants, but here in the States it is generally made with rice, cinnamon, perhaps a bit of milk and some type of sweetener.
-It is considered to be an Aguas Fresca, and as such is not typically thick as some restaurant versions are, and generally not overly sweet.
+It is considered to be an Aguas Fresca but isn’t overly sweet.

 While some versions use almonds as well or instead of the rice, here’s what I settled on, below.
 Feel free to tinker as desired.
 Do plan ahead as this has a 12 hour soak.